sawyerwatts/Checklists/app.md

 # App

 - What is the purpose, abstract, or problem statement of this application?
+- If possible, determine an estimated load and acceptable latency.
+Ensure the system is performant enough to achieve that throughput.
+    - Ideally, criteria for load and stress testing can be identified as well.
 - Have a strategy in place to allow devs to easily 1) establish correctness and
 2) ensure correctness is preserved after making changes.
     - Automated testing is usually the answer here.